EMCLab-Sinica/DERO/README.md

 # Deep Reorganization (DERO): Retaining Residuals for TinyML
 <img src="./pics/overview-.png" alt= “” height="128"></br>

-DERO is an approach that optimizes models at the graph level by reorganizing residual connections.
-This approach maintains the same level of inference peak memory requirement as a plain-style model, while preserving the accuracy and training efficiency of the original model with residuals.</br></br>
+DERO is a simple yet systematic approach that exploits the characteristics and memory allocation behavior of operations to reorganize the residual connections in a network model.
+DERO maintains the same level of inference peak memory requirement as a plain-style model, while preserving the accuracy and training efficiency of the original model with residuals.</br></br>

-This repository contains the training scripts used to evaluate DERO.
+This repository contains the DERO tool and the training scripts used to evaluate the reorganized models.
 Kindly follow the steps mentioned below to reproducible our results.</br>
 All models were trained using eight GTX2080Ti GPUs.</br>

 ## Requirements